JoeyLee-22/RepoAutomations/README.md

 - - -

 # How To Use
-You will need to add your own paths to all the .my_commands.sh file
+You will need to add your own paths to the .my_commands.sh file

 create    - makes new repo and adds a readme file